christiangallego/Fetching-Colors/README.md

+## Color Fetching App

+A follow along React & Redux project from X-Team's video series "API Calls in React/Redux ".

+This was a simple yet important project about making Axios calls with React & Redux.
+It was good practice on promised based HTTP requests and the value of exploring API data before implementation by using resources like Postman.

+## Getting Started

+### Installing

+Clone this repository by running the following command in your terminal:

+`git clone git@github.com:christiangallego/Fetching-Colors.git`

+Then download the project dependencies by running this command in your terminal:

+`npm install`

+In the project directory, you can run:

+`npm start`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.<br>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>